 As driveline requirements evolved, so have GKN Automotive's capabilities.
 The leader in complete all-wheel drive and eDrive systems since 2002, the company has an unmatched track record for delivering complete, fully integrated AWD and eDrive systems.

 GKN Automotive has pioneered the development and industrialization of electric axle drives for use in plug-in hybrid and pure electric vehicles.
 It has also driven the introduction of all-wheel drive systems with disconnect and torque vectoring functions that deliver significant improvements in the vehicle’s emissions and dynamic response.

-More than 900,000 hybrid and electric vehicles are on the road today using GKN Automotive’s systems.
+More than 1.5 million hybrid and electric vehicles are now powered by GKN Automotive eDrive technology.
 Many more use the company’s all-wheel drive technologies.